STAND. COM. REP. NO. 1119

 "HOUSE CONCURRENT RESOLUTION REQUESTING THE OFFICE OF THE GOVERNOR TO CONVENE A TASK FORCE TO ASSESS WHETHER STATE AGENCIES' ANTI-BULLYING POLICIES AND RECORDS OF INCIDENCES OF BULLYING ARE PROPERLY UPDATED AND EFFECTIVELY UTILIZED,"

 begs leave to report as follows:

 The purpose of this measure is to request the Office of the Governor to convene a task force to assess whether state agencies' anti-bullying policies and records of incidences of bullying are properly updated and effectively utilized.

 Your Committee received testimony in support of this measure from one individual.
 Your Committee received testimony in support of the intent of this measure from the Department of Education, University of Hawai‘i System, and Hawaii Association of School Psychologists.

 Your Committee finds that all students have the right to fully participate in the education process that is free from bullying, including cyberbullying and harassment.
 Your Committee further finds that implementing new policies that focus on progressive punishments, rather than punitive punishments, for students that have committed acts of bullying, cyberbullying, or harassment should be prioritized.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 11, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 11, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 52, as amended herein, and recommends that it be referred to your Committee on Judiciary & Hawaiian Affairs in the form attached hereto as H.C.R.
+No. 52, H.D.
+1.

 Respectfully submitted on behalf of the members of the Committee on Education,